 Established in 2001, the Malta College of Arts, Science and Technology (MCAST) is the country’s leading vocational education and training institution.
 Through its six institutes in Malta and the Gozo Campus, MCAST offers 185 full-time and over 300 part-time vocational courses ranging from certificates to degrees (MQF Level 1 to Level 6).

-The Ministry for the Economy, Investment and Small Business is committed to continually improve on the services it offers to ensure stability and growth.
+The Ministry for the Environment, Energy and Enterprise is committed to continually improve on the services it offers to ensure stability and growth.
 It aims to diversify the Maltese economy to facilitate new opportunities for SMEs and to ensure its sustainability in the long term.

 Mater Dei Hospital, Malta’s main general and teaching hospital aims to create a centre of excellence in the provision of effective and efficient acute patient centred quality care.
 It also aims to achieve high levels of patient and staff satisfaction and enhance teaching, research and innovation.